 Well, we can start by not shutting joy out.
 Yes, it’s possible to shut joy out—I’ve done it!
 Have you ever had something really great happen, but you weren’t able to enjoy it because you were angry, hurt, sad or stressed?
 Joy might be knockin’ at the door, but if we’re peaved, chances are we won’t even open the door.
 “Uggh!
 I’m not getting up no way no how!” we might think.
 Behind that door might be Jesus, Julia Child and the Supremes—and it wouldn’t matter.
 All the joy would just have to wait.
 As the Beatles sang, “Someone’s knockin’ at the door … somebody’s ringin’ the bell … do me a favor, open the door, and let (joy) in.”

-Last week, I had a prime opportunity to open my door to joy.
+My experience last week, I had a prime opportunity to open my door to joy.
 It was during an hour and a half commute.
 Although I could have chosen at least five reasons why I would not enjoy that ride—my A/C was broken, no work was getting done, the radio stations were playing crummy tunes, I was tired and hungry, I was aware but didn’t really notice these things much.
 More than anything, I noticed that I was not enjoying the ride.
 So, I chose to get curious and look for joy around me.
 I wondered, ‘where is joy on this road that I had travelled a hundred times before?’

 Well, probably at no surprise to you–it was right in front of me!
 As I rolled around a bend on Highway 72, I was filled with delight and started to laugh.
 Right before me was a giant field of yellow flowers!!!
 It … was … gorgeous.
 I stopped the truck, leapt out and ran to meet the yellow faces, just like a little girl.
 I enjoyed every second of that 20 minutes in the field!!!
 And I wondered, how many fields had I already passed before I opened my door?